FreeZucchini/Python-Coding/README.md

 # Python-Coding
-Feel Free To Use Any Projects Examples As long As You Give Credit.
+Feel Free To Use Any Projects for your own purpose.
-I Will Post Most Projects Once A Week On Sunday.